 Make the frangipane by combining the butter and sugar in the bowl of a stand mixer fitted with the paddle attachment.
 Beat on medium speed until the butter is fluffy and sticks to the sides of the bowl, about 2 minutes.
 Add the egg yolk and beat to incorporate.
 Scrape down the sides of the bowl and add the vanilla, almond extract, and salt.
 Mix and scrape down the sides, then add the almond meal or almond flour.
 Mix to incorporate and scrape down the sides of the bowl.

 On a clean surface dusted with flour, roll out the dough into a 11-inch circle.
 Slip a clean piece of parchment paper under the dough.
-Spread half the frangipane filling out in the middle of the dough, leaving a border about 2 inches all the way around the edge of the dough.
+Spread the frangipane filling out in the middle of the dough, leaving a border about 2 inches all the way around the edge of the dough.
 Slice the plums into 1/2-inch thick wedges and add them to a bowl.
 Sprinkle with the sugar and tapioca flour/cornstarch and toss to coat.

 Arrange half the plum slices in concentric circles on top of the frangipane.

 Once all the plums are arranged, start folding the edge of the dough over the pears in a circle, “pleating” the dough to make it fold around the pears.
 You should have a 2-inch border of dough and a 5-inch circle of exposed plums in the center; the whole galette should be about 9 inches in diameter and fit in the center of the parchment paper.
 Carefully use the parchment paper to lift and slide the galette onto a 13 x 18-inch rimmed baking sheet.
 Beat together the egg yolk and the water in a small bowl.
 Brush the top crust with the egg wash, trying not to get any of the egg wash on the parchment paper.
 Sprinkle with the sugar.